 - Contact the insurance company, agent or adviser (local office) and obtain a death claim form.

 - Complete form and return it along with a certified copy of death certificate and policy.

 - Notify local Social Security office of death; also any other government agency from which benefits were received (e.g., Medical Assistance).

-- Apply to nearest Social Security office in person and bring: Social Security number of deceased, certified copy of death certificate, and proof of relationship (marriage license, birth certificate).
+- Apply to nearest Social Security office in person and bring Social Security number of the deceased, certified copy of death certificate, and proof of relationship (marriage license, birth certificate).